Club Competition Rules 2020/21

 A club with outstanding unpaid fines will be ineligible to take part in any Munster Branch competition, in the following season, until such fines have been paid in full.

-- 1st promoted (1st XI team only); OR if a 2nd XI team win Div.2 and a 1st XI team finish 2nd, that 1st XI team will be promoted.
+• If a 2nd XI team win Div.2 and a 1st XI team finish 2nd, that 1st XI team will play 8th Div.1 in a play-off; OR if there is promotion from Div.1 to IHL, that 1st XI team will be automatically promoted.

 A. For zero net effect movement between Division 1 and IHL (i.e. no team is promoted/relegated to/from IHL; or 1 team is promoted and 1 team is relegated to/from IHL; or 2 teams are promoted and 2 teams are relegated to/from IHL):